 The same goes for children.
 Kids – especially active kids – would sweat, and you don’t want an icky, non-absorbent fabric to make them uncomfortable.

 To avoid rashes and skin irritation, look at the softness, lightness, and how loose the material is while shopping for kids’ clothes.
-Feel the fabrics.
-If it feels off to you, chances are your child isn’t going to want to wear it either.
-But you must also pay attention to the labels that list all the materials from which the clothing is made.
-Sometimes, the fabric seems nice to touch, but it contains materials that are not the best choice for children.
+Feel the fabric; If it feels off to you, chances are your child isn’t going to want to wear it either.
+You must also pay attention to the labels that list all the materials from which the clothing is made.
+Sometimes, the fabric seems nice to touch but it contains materials that are not the best choice for children.

 This one’s a no-brainer, right?
 But some parents tend to get a little bit overboard with buying cute clothes.
 Remember, kids grow up fast – especially babies less than one-year-old – so make sure to account for the growth rate when you’re making purchases.
 There’s no reason to stock up lots of clothes of the same sizes.
 If you’re not sure, shop for slightly larger sizes to ensure that the piece of clothing would be usable at some point.

 Also, choosing the right size will ensure that your kid can move freely and feel comfortable while spending time in play and other activities.
 The size should be just enough so they can feel free and not restricted.

 Another good option is to invest in clothes that have adjustable sizes.
 These might be items that are especially made this way, such as buttons in a trouser band allowing you to adjust the waist as the child grows bigger.
 Some items might just fit a child in different ways as time goes by; for instance, you may invest in a long T-shirt that eventually becomes regular-sized as the wearer gets taller.
 This is an especially useful hack if you have a skinny kid.